Indigenous Graduate Pathway

 Who we are looking for

-If you are looking for a great start to your career and can see yourself contributing to the work of the Australian Government, this program is a great match for you.
-You need to have completed your degree between January 2017 and January 2022 to be eligible to apply.
+If you are looking for a great start to your career, or are looking for a career change and can see yourself contributing to the work of the Australian Government, this pathway is a great match for you.

 We are looking for great communicators who are motivated to contribute their skills and knowledge to the work the Australian Government does.
 For all roles, you will need to have demonstrated capabilities in the following areas: